iandriver/python_class/README.md

 # python_class
-files for UCSF Cell Hackers Class
+Files for UCSF Cell Hackers Class

+Download to your computer to run and edit scripts

 open_read_close_file contains a script for practicing/learning basic file opening and reading